htc-ccis1301/fall-2016/src/morea/css-basics/ex-css-cascade.md

 ### Specificity
 What happens if two rules would affect the same element?
 How does the browser know which rule to apply?

-1. Add an id element to one of the paragraphs in the main content.
+1. Add an id attribute to one of the paragraphs in the main content.
 You can name the id whatever you would like and apply it to any one of the paragraphs in the main element.

 2. Add a CSS rule to the external CSS file to change the background-color of that ID to be white.